 And a super satisfying breakfast.
 Which is exactly why I'm combining the two into these mocha overnight oats.
 Don't worry...
 I'm still drinking a nice large cup (or 3) of coffee on the side.

 Trust me when I say you should be starting every day with mocha-flavored breakfasts.
-OK fine, and old-fashioned oats and chia seeds, too (but really, chocolate and coffee trump all!).
+OK fine, and old-fashioned oats and chia seeds, too (but really, chocolate and coffee win over all!).

 When you cook oats in hot liquid (aka oatmeal), it can cause some damage to the oats.
 According to Bob's Red Mill (the experts on oats!), letting them "cook" overnight in cold liquid helps the starches break down and reduces phytic acid, which helps your body utilize the nutrients more effectively.
 Overnight oats also contain more resistant starches than cooked oats, which is great for improved digestion.